Do I recommend it? Yes! SiteGround is a great web host for websites of all sizes.

 You can access phone support as well as live chat 24/7.
 As I mentioned earlier, you’ll have priority support if you have a GoGeek plan.
 This means that you’ll be connected with the most experienced SiteGround technicians whenever you need help.

-Web hosting services will always try to hit you with add-ons at an upcharge.
-But SiteGround throws in some great features at no extra charge.
+Web hosts like to hit you with upcharges when you go to check out.
+SiteGround throws in some great features but at no extra charge.

 Your membership comes with one free site migration.
 This can be done with their migrator plugin, which we talked about earlier.